Depp says 'in no condition' to ever hurt Heard - France 24

 London (AFP)

-Hollywood superstar Johnny Depp testified Thursday that he was often so high or strung out on drugs that he was "in no condition" to hurt his ex-wife Amber Heard.
+Hollywood superstar Johnny Depp testified in a London court on Thursday that he was so often high or strung out on drugs that he was "in no condition" to hurt his ex-wife Amber Heard.

-The third day of Depp's libel trial against the British tabloid The Sun over its 2018 "wife beater" claim saw the 57-year-old admit that he had a bad temper and often blacked out.
+On the third day of Depp's libel trial against the British tabloid The Sun over its 2018 "wife beater" claim, the 57-year-old admitted he had a bad temper and often blacked out.

-Depp also conceded calling himself a "savage" in a text and getting peaks of jealousy over Heard's alleged extramarital affairs.
+Depp also conceded accidentally clashing heads with Heard during one fight and then texting her father an apology in which he admitted taking things "too far".

-But he explained that the 2014-2015 period covered on the third day of the three-week High Court trial was the low point of his life.
+But he told the High Court the 2014-2015 period was a low point during which he contemplated taking his own life.

-"I remember that I was in a great deal of pain and uncontrollable spasms," he said of an August 2014 incident while he was detoxing with the help of Heard and his doctor on his private island in the Bahamas.
+"I remember that I was in a great deal of pain and uncontrollable spasms," he said of an incident in August 2014 while he was detoxing with the help of Heard and his doctor on his private island in the Bahamas.

 "I did not push Ms Heard or attack in any way, and certainly I was in no condition to in any way," he said.